 But first things first – here is who I am, albeit in a tongue-in-cheek manner.
-After all, life is too short/crazy/unpredictable to be taken overly seriously!
+After all, life is too short, too crazy, and too unpredictable to be taken overly seriously.

 Habitat: Born in (former) East Pakistan, high school in Bangladesh, undergraduate in (former) East Germany, Ph.D. in (former) West Germany, otherwise productive activities in united Germany and the United States.

-Profession: Corporate Scientist at a global technology company.
-30+ years of technology and product development in the medical, dental, automotive and industrial fields with 50+ patents.
+Profession: 3M Corporate Scientist (retired April 2020).
+34+ years of technology and product development experience, with 50+ patents in medical, dental, automotive and industrial fields.
+(List - not updated)

 Other Activities: Board member, Apple Tree Dental non-profit organization